InCar/ali-mns/README.md

 Most source files are written in typescript instead of javascript.
 Visit [http://www.typescriptlang.org/](http://www.typescriptlang.org/) for more information about typescript.

+If you interest in source file, visit GitHub [https://github.com/InCar/ali-mqs](https://github.com/InCar/ali-mqs)

 Please use 'grunt' to compile ts files into a single index.js file after downloading source files.

+If you only want to use it, forget this.

 #API Reference
 ##Account(ownerId, keyId, keySecret)